Dog Talk with Early Alert Canines

 BT1: What does orientation look like between service dogs and the T1Ds who adopt them?

 Sometimes it takes a little tweaking.
 Maybe the dog doesn’t like to alert in the car, or maybe it’s the placement and they can’t reach the person in the back seat, so we find out why the dog may not be alerting.
-We won’t certify the dog until 4 out of 5 consecutive weeks the dog has alerted 80% of the time correctly.
+We won’t certify the dog until four out of five consecutive weeks the dog has alerted 80 percent of the time correctly.
 The dog must also have at least one sleeping alert (where it woke up the person) and one car alert.
 Then they can graduate.

 Sometimes a dog will stop alerting as accurately and people they think it just needs brush up training, but the dog doesn’t forget its training.
 Being that they are living creatures, they can be affected by their environment or changes in your life.
 These changes such as the birth of a child, a recent move or even job loss, can make them uncomfortable and be a cause for alert cessation.
 They are trained to be sensitive so maybe they wait to alert you when you’re upset or stressed.
 If someone says the alerting has become less accurate, I always start by asking what has changed since they stopped alerting.